Country(ies): Lebanon

 None

-Today, we make our way to Baalbek, a must-see destination on any trip to Lebanon.
-Known as "Heliopolis" or the "City of the Sun" by the Romans and Greeks, Baalbek is home to a remarkable temple complex that remains in outstanding condition.
-This complex, one of the finest examples of Roman architecture at its zenith, was constructed as a sanctuary to honour the Heliopolitan triad of deities: Jupiter, Venus, and Mercury.
-Pilgrims would travel in large numbers to worship the triad.
-The temple is still mostly preserved, offering immense artistic and historical significance.
+Today we head to Baalbek, a definite highlight of any visit to Lebanon.
+Known to the Romans and Greeks as "Heliopolis" or "City of the Sun," it is home to a superbly well-preserved temple complex.
+This complex is one of the finest examples of Roman architecture at its peak, built as a sanctuary to worship the Heliopolitan triad of Jupiter, Venus, and Mercury.
+Pilgrims would flock here in their thousands, and the largely intact temples still hold outstanding artistic and historical value.

 OVERNIGHT: